notfaj/SlackTool/README.md

 -Teleport all clients to their respective quests (auto adjusting)

--Toggle auto combat (only uses AOES and damage enchants, set your decks accordingly)
+-Toggle auto combat (currently unstable and doesn't work with a lot of weird utilities)

 -Toggle speed multiplier